gazelle51/expressjs-boilerplate/README.md

 Express.js, or simply Express, is a web application framework for Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.

 The Express application is set up in the `server` file.
-You will notice that when running, the application will be made available on the `PORT` number defined in the environment variables or port `3000`.
-The app also has a number of body parsers which can be enabled in the `Set up Express framework` section, currently only the JSON body parser is turned on.
+You will notice that when running, the application will be made available on the port number defined in the `PORT` environment variable or port `3000` by default.
+The app also has a number of body parsers which can be enabled in the "Set up Express framework" section, currently only the JSON body parser is turned on.

 <a name="typescript"></a>

 #### TypeScript

 TypeScript is basically just JavaScript plus some additional features.
 TypeScript allows you to assign variable types while developing your code, and will check those variable types while you develop.
 When developing in TypeScript, all your code is stored in `.ts` files, you then need to compile this code and it will be converted to JavaScript (`.js`).
-For this project, all TypeScript is found in `src/` and all JavaScript is stored in `build/`.
+For this project, all TypeScript is found in `src/` and all JavaScript is found in `build/` (the TypeScript must be built in order to see this).
 The compiled JavaScript is used when running the app.

 Check out this <a href="https://www.typescriptlang.org/docs/handbook/TypeScript-in-5-minutes.html">TypeScript in 5 minutes tutorial</a> for a quick overview of how it works.